Research & development

 Monitoring

-Innovative approaches have been developed to monitor the fate of the injected gas mixture confirming the rapid mineralization process.
-This involves regular sampling and tracer tests using adjacent monitoring wells, a combination of chemical and tracer analyses, geochemical calculations, isotope analyses and physical evidence.
+Innovative approaches have been developed to monitor the fate of the injected gas mixture, in order to confirm the rapid mineralization process.
+This involves regular sampling, a combination of chemical and tracer analyses, geochemical calculations, isotope analyses and physical evidence.
+Furthermore, ongoing work towards other innovative monitoring methods are being evaluated in several projects, such as: the H2020 projects CarbFix2, S4CE, and GECO.

-An innovative EU funded research project which aims to provide a clean, safe, and cost-efficient non-carbon and sulfur-emitting geothermal energy across Europe and the World.
-Pilot demonstrations are planned in Iceland, Germany and Turkey.
+Carbfix leads the innovative EU funded GECO project, which aims to provide a clean, safe, and cost-efficient non-carbon and sulfur-emitting geothermal energy across Europe and the World.
+Pilot demonstrations are planned in Iceland, Germany and Turkey (see website for more details).
+See GECO related deliverables here.

-EU funded research project to advance capture and injection of impure CO2 streams into the subsurface, integration of with a direct air capture technology, mineral storage using seawater injection into submarine rocks, and lowering the overall cost of the CCS chain.
+Carbfix2 is an EU funded H2020 research project with the aim of advancing capture and injection of impure CO2 streams into the subsurface, integration of a direct air capture technology with the Carbfix process.
+Additionally, the first steps CO2 mineralization using seawater for injection are being evaluated, as well as how to lower the overall cost of the CCS chain (see here).
+See CarbFix2 related deliverables here.

-EU funded project for fundamental studies of fluid transport, reactivity and quantification of emissions, micro-seismic events, and testing of cement casings.
-Field sites are the Carbfix site in Iceland, Cornwall UK, and St. Gallen Switzerland.
+EU funded H2020 research and innovation project for fundamental studies on fluid transport, reactivity and quantification of emissions, micro-seismic events, and testing of cement casings.
+Field sites are the Carbfix site in Iceland, Cornwall UK, and St. Gallen Switzerland (see website).
+See S4CE related deliverables here.